Registered Agent Services

 Most states will not allow you to form an entity without making such a designation.

 First, the registered agent must have a physical address within the state for whom the registered agent is serving.
-In other words, if you own a Texas company, the registered agent must have a physical location to receive mail.
-If you are a Delaware company, but are foreign qualified to do business in Texas, then again, you will need to appoint a registered agent with a physical address in Texas.
-If you are foreign qualified in a number of states, you may need a registered agent in each one of those states – we can do that for you and make the paperwork simple.
+In other words, if you own a Texas company, the registered agent for nonprofit or any other business must have a physical location to receive mail.
+If you are a Delaware company, but are foreign qualified to do business in Texas, then again, you will need to appoint a business registered agent with a physical address in Texas.
+If you are foreign qualified in a number of states, you may need a registered agent service in each one of those states – we can do that for you and make the paperwork simple.

 Who can be a registered agent?